shreyascodes-tech/deserve/www/docs/app/create-app.md

 ```

 Here the first handler logs the url of every incoming request
-and because it doesb't return a response the next handler will be called
+and because it doesn't return a response the next handler will be called
 and in the above example the second handler returns a response so the execution
 ends and Hello World is returned